grupopikul/json-browser/README.md

 - [ ] Create a dictionary of file sizes
 - [x] Add to plotly unidades and multiple lines, add to pozo better checking for types
 - [ ] Do some operations on index.js
-- [ ] TODO in slack for neyberson, as opposed to Trello, add notes that you have in notebook
 - [ ] npm install --web or something like that to make an import map

 -- Health- are there types we didn't check for (make sure nothing is under the table)